A Student’s Quick Guide to Moodle

 (See your faculty for what you need to do in each class)

 How to Log in to Moodle

-1. Go to http://moodle.hesston.edu or find it in the Student navigation bar from the main HC web page
+1. Go to http://moodlehc.hesston.edu/ or find it in the Student navigation bar, on the left side of the main myHesston web page

 2. Click the “Login” link in the top bar, to the right of the Hesston College logo.